the FCCoC...

 Certified graduates become part of the Chamber’s elite instructional corps—trusted educators capable of shaping organizational readiness, elevating workforce capability, and driving performance across the federal contracting domain.
 Equipped with mastery credentials, these trainers are deployed to strengthen member companies, support agency-industry readiness initiatives, and lead high-impact training missions across the national contracting landscape.
 They are more than instructors; they are force multipliers—prepared, certified, and equipped to deliver training that enhances America’s acquisition workforce and advances the Chamber’s mission of national competitiveness and industrial strength.

-BOOT CAMP - Intro to Federal Contracting-The Rules to the Game
+Federal Contracting-The Rules to the Game

 CCoC Federal Contracting – Pre-Award Program Specialist™ Certification Program – Mastery Level [THE RULES TO THE GAME]